nodejs/abi-stable-node/assets/README.md

 retained.
 Moving forward, the “Node-API“ naming convention should be used for new badge image files.

-[renaming n-api to something more appropriate and descriptive](https://github.com/nodejs/abi-stable-node/issues/420)
+[Renaming n-api to something more appropriate and descriptive](https://github.com/nodejs/abi-stable-node/issues/420)